 If you come across a particular value that appears to have been transferred between two accounts, you can manually assign a transfer match.
 You can also assign transfer matches between transactions that are not the exact same dollar amount, or transactions that occurred more than seven days apart.
 Here’s an example: a $1,000 cash withdrawal, and a $1,100 cash deposit into a separate account, made ten days later.

 Here’s how you search for transfer matches in Ocrolus:

-	1. Select a transaction in the “Financial Activity” tab to open Snapshot.
+1. Select a transaction in the “Financial Analysis” tab to open Snapshot.

 2. Click “Find Transfer Matches.”

 3. After selecting “Find Transfer Matches,” you will be prompted to set two search filters: “Date Proximity” and “Closeness in Dollar Value.”

 4. Date Proximity: Select how many days before/after the current transaction that the transfer occurred.
 You can set the slider from zero (0) to thirty (30) days.

 5. Closeness in Dollar Value: Choose how close the potential transfer has to match by dollar amount.
 0% means an exact match, 25% means there’s a difference of 25% between the two dollar amounts, and so on.